 Medication can be prescribed to alleviate symptoms.
 Antispasmodic medications help to calm the stomach and intestines, and anti-diarrhea drugs can help your dog pass solid stool.

 There are also medications to treat bloating, gas, and constipation.
-You may also want to ask your veterinarian about homeopathic solutions that reduce inflammation.
+You may want to ask your veterinarian about more natural solutions that reduce inflammation, as well.